cardano-foundation/CIPs/CIP-0088/README.md

 ### Acceptance Criteria

-Ideally this CIP would receive feedback, criticism, and refinement from the community of people involved in and with token projects (both NFT and FT) to review for any weaknesses or areas of improvement.
-As it stands, the only real point of contention or refinement that I can see directly would be in the metadata format itself and a need to refine and define some CIP-specific CDDLs.
+- [ ] This CIP should receive feedback, criticism, and refinement from: CIP Editors and the community of people involved with token projects (both NFT and FT) to review any weaknesses or areas of improvement.
+- [ ] Guidelines and examples of publication of data as well as discovery and validation should be included as part of of criteria for acceptance.
+- [ ] Specifications should be updated to be written in both JSON Schema and CBOR CDDL format for maximum compatibility.
+- [ ] Implementation and use demonstrated by the community: Token Projects, Blockchain Explorers, Wallets, Marketplaces/DEXes.

+#### TO-DO ACCEPTANCE ACTIONS ####

+- [ ] Convert schema specifications to CDDL format
+- [ ] Publish instructions and tooling for publication and verification

 ### Implementation Plan

-In order to foster and facilitate implementation of this CIP I will work on some open-source code highlighting how to create, submit, and index/validate these on-chain registrations to make it as easy as possible for third party consumers to utilize this data quickly and efficiently in their endpoints.
+1. Publish open source tooling and instructions related to the publication and verification of data utilizing this standard.
+2. Achieve "buy in" from existing community actors and implementors such as: blockchain explorers, token marketplaces, decentralized exchanges, wallets.

 ## Copyright